gmarimon98/dd-srd/content/optional-rules/tactical-combat.md

 * **Analysis**: The number of times per combat you can ask the following questions on your turn.
 Your analysis is equal to your **INT**.
     * What is their remaining health?
-    * What is their combat strength and tags?
+    * What is their difficulty and tags?
     * What abilities do they have?
     * What is their speed and range?
     * What weaknesses do they have?